varnishcache/varnish-cache/doc/sphinx/phk/varnish_does_not_hash.rst

 size at the same time, and the perfect functions designed for just that task are the "good" hash-functions, the cryptographic ones.

-So what Varnish does is "key-compression":  All the strings hash_data() are fed, are pushed through a cryptographic hash algorithm called SHA256, which, as the name says, always spits out 256 bits (= 32 bytes), no matter how many bits you feed it.
+So what Varnish does is "key-compression":  All the strings fed to hash_data() are pushed through a cryptographic hash algorithm called SHA256, which, as the name says, always spits out 256 bits (= 32 bytes), no matter how many bits you feed it.